HOW TO OVERCOME THE INTERMEDIATE LEARNING PLATEAU IN ITALIAN

 Back translation is one of the most powerful methods to transform passive vocabulary into active usage.

-When you translate from a different language into Italian, you are forcing your brain to look for the right words and string them together in a harmonic way in a sentence.
+When you translate from a different language into Italian, you are forcing your brain to look for the right words and put them together in a harmonic way in a sentence.

-By repeating these exercises regularly you will come to the point where you won’t need to translate anymore, but words will come out naturally.
+By repeating these exercises regularly, you will come to the point where you won’t need to translate anymore, but words will come naturally.

 4.LEARN THE GRAMMAR ON YOUR OWN

 Do you dream of speaking Italian well, or do you mumble?
 Can you engage in a conversation with locals without putting a burden on your conversation partner?